I'm Nikolaos Tzimos

 About Me

 Graduate of the School of Electrical and Computer Engineering of Technical University of Crete.
-I received my diploma (5 year curriculum) under the supervision of Antonios Deligiannakis.
+I received my diploma (5-year curriculum) under the supervision of Antonios Deligiannakis.

 Contact Details